Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Conditioning Requirements

 \section{Evaluating Conditioning Requirements}

-In deep generative models, conditioning refers to the process of incorporating additional information, such as labels or attributes, into the model when generating new data.
+In DGMs, conditioning refers to the process of incorporating additional information, such as labels or attributes, into the model when generating new data.
 For example, in image generation, a deep generative model can be conditioned on class labels, such as `dog' or `cat', in order to generate images of specific animals, rather than randomly picking cats or dogs (or training separate generators for each class of image).
-Conditional DGMs are often more robust and data efficient than training many individual DGMs.
-To address the conditioning task, conditional variants of many classic generative models have been proposed~\cite{mirza2014conditional, chen2016infogan, sohn2015learning, pcdgan, rangegan}.
+Conditional DGMs are often more robust and data-efficient than training many individual DGMs since they allow designers to reuse a single model for many variants of a particular design problem.

-Conditioning is especially important in design tasks.
-Unlike traditional optimization approaches, the model is trained only once for all possible conditions and at test time, a practitioner can query any target condition and generate designs that meet that specific requirement.
-In many design tasks, continuous conditions (as opposed to class conditions) are very common.
-For example, in ~\cite{pcdgan}, Heyrani et al. generate airfoil shapes conditioned on a specific lift-to-drag ratio.

-In design, conditioning information is typically used to encode extra problem information, but can sometimes be used used to encode constraints or performance attributes.
-For example, it is common to condition a DGM on boundary conditions (normally thought of as constraints), volume fraction (often thought of as a functional performance attribute), and structural loading (not typically considered a constraint or performance attribute)~\cite{nie2021topologygan, maze2022topodiff}.
+Conditional variants of many classic generative models have been proposed~\cite{mirza2014conditional, chen2016infogan, sohn2015learning}, but are most commonly applied to class-conditional problems.
+In design, many tasks necessitate continuous conditioning, and specialized models have been proposed~\cite{pcdgan, rangegan}.
+Conditioning information varies from problem to problem.
+It is commonly used to encode constraints, functional performance targets, or parameters used to distinguish one version of a problem from another.
+For example, DGMs for structural topologies are typically conditioned on boundary conditions (normally thought of as constraints), volume fraction (sometimes thought of as a functional performance attribute), and load locations (used to distinguish different loading problems)~\cite{nie2021topologygan, maze2022topodiff}.